Fresno, California: Economy

 Fresno is the center of Metropolitan Fresno and serves as the regional hub for the San Joaquin Valley and the greater Central Valley region.
 The unincorporated area and rural cities surrounding Fresno remain predominantly tied to large-scale agricultural production.

 In 1958, Fresno was selected by Bank of America to first launch the BankAmericard credit card, which was later renamed Visa.

-Companies based in Fresno include Pelco, Valley Yellow Pages, and Saladino's.
+Larger companies based in Fresno include Pelco, AGI Publishing, Lyons Magnus, Foster Farms, National Freight Logistics, Saladino's Sausage company, and Saladino's Foodservice company.